Everyday Nourishing Foods

 • Traditional saag will use maize flour to get the thick porridge-like consistency (Check recipe notes to use maize flour).
 Here I used cashew cream and cooked it for a couple more minutes.

-• Delicious and healthy chana saag is ready to serve with basmati rice or naan bread.
+• Delicious chana saag is ready to serve with basmati rice or naan bread.

 Instant pot Instructions